Marathovounos

 Between Marathovounos and Tsiados exists the exoklisi (outer chapel) of Timiou Stauvrou (Honourable Cross) at the location of the cemetery of Marathovounos.
 Since the invasion a digger has flattened the cemetery and the rubble has been deposited within the fallen walls of the old chapel.

 The main income of Marathovounos’ was from agriculture through the growth of wheat and barley and the farming of sheep and cattle.
 Men from the village worked in the mines on the Troodos massif and both women and men would travel to Famagusta or Nicosia to work in a variety of industries.
 They did this by catching the train which was first operated in 1905.
 However this service was closed in 1951 as it became uneconomic with the arrival of buses and trucks.
 The station was about 2 km south east of the village.
 A rural Police station was established in Marathovounos in 1905.

 In 1831 Marathovounos was recorded to have 138 inhabitants who were Greeks.
 Between the 1891 and the 1931 census not more than 5 Turks lived in the village.
 When Cyprus gained its independence in 1960 its inhabitants were 2019 Greeks.
 Before the invasion by Turkey in 1974, 2363 Greeks lived there but were driven out by the advancing Turkish army.
 In 1978 the Turkish population was recorded by the occupational administration as 311 but this total did not include women.

 A primary school in Marathovounos was first established in 1869.
 The first teacher appointed to the village was Evgrafos Evstratiou.
 In 1974 during the 1973–74 school year 330 students were attending the school.

 Marathovounos boasted the only outdoor cinema for many years in the district until one was established in Angastina in the late 1950s.

 In 1976 and 1977 Turkish families immigrated from the Kozan and Feke districts of the Adana region of Turkey.
 Among them are a few Turkish Cypriots.
 The 2006 census puts Marathovounos’ population at 876.

 Famous Marathovoniotes

 People from Marathovounos who have found international fame include the modern painter Christophoros Sava (1924-1968) and the late Archbishop of the Greek Orthodox Archdiocese of Thyateira and Great Britain, Gregorios.
-Of local renown is the folk poet Georgios Panatsias known as Kogkonias (Γεώργιος Πανατσιάς Κογκονιάς) (1883-1963) and the dub poet and Radio DJ Haji Mike (1960–present).